 Tip 7: Continue to ask questions after a customer satisfaction survey

-What is the likelihood that you will recommend us to relationships?
-This is a frequently asked question that gives an organization insight into its overall satisfaction, but does not directly lead to more referrals.
-Ask for that referral now if you know who your ambassadors are.
+What is the likelihood that you will recommend us to people you know?
+This is a frequently asked question that gives an organization insight into its overall satisfaction but does not directly lead to more referrals.